calaldees/cicd_workshop/README.md

 Containers
 ----------

-Analogy: Pre-packed computer-in-a-box that can run isolated anywhere Microservice
+* Analogy: Pre-packed computer-in-a-box that can run isolated anywhere
+    * Can (mostly) only run software on cloud in containers
+    * Why? (do we have the same python version on all servers across the planet)
+* Microservice
-Application + Database separate
+* Application + Database separate

 Actions/Jobs/Workflow